comet-dot-photos/comet-dot-photos/README.md

 location, but the **Image Filters** pane (see [Figure 1](#fig1)) allows filtering on additional properties relating to the viewing geometries.
-For example, the **Meters per Pixel** property specifies that searches should only return images within a specified range of spatial resolutions.
+For example, the **Meters per Pixel** property specifies that searches should only return images within a specified range of pixel scales.
 The **Emission Angle** slider restricts matches to include only those images in which the angle between the surface normal and the vector towards the camera from the surface match the specified range.
 At 0° the vector to